 Total thyroidectomy is associated with a greater risk of side effects.
 The thyroid produces and releases a hormone—called parathyroid hormone—that is important for maintaining calcium levels in the blood.
 Without a functioning thyroid, blood calcium levels become abnormally low, causing a variety of symptoms that typically include weakness and muscle cramps and tingling, burning, and numbness in the hands.
 This condition is called hypoparathyroidism.
 This complication may be reduced if a small amount of thyroid tissue is left, a procedure that may be referred to as a near-total thyroidectomy.

 A total thyroidectomy is a very specialized procedure and is best executed by a skilled surgeon who has performed this operation many times.
 The thyroid is in close proximity to the voice box and there is a risk of injuring the nerve and thus function of the voice box.
-Surgical complications such as this are less common when specialized procedures are performed by an experienced surgeon.
+Surgical complications are less common when specialized procedures are performed by an experienced surgeon.

 Lobectomy: Select patients may be able to have only part of their thyroid removed.
 This approach is associated with a reduced risk of complications—including problems with blood calcium levels discussed above—but may be associated with a higher risk of local-regional cancer recurrence, which is cancer in or near the thyroid.
-Lobectomy does not appear to be associated with a higher risk of cancer recurrence in areas that are distant from the thyroid, such as bones or lungs, a circumstance which is associated with a worse prognosis.
+Lobectomy does not appear to be associated with a higher risk of cancer recurrence in areas that are distant from the thyroid, such as bones or lungs,1 a circumstance which is associated with a worse prognosis.

 In general, young patients (20-40 years) with isolated cancers that are small (less than 1 cm) and no history of radiation exposure may be treated with a lobectomy.
 However, the decision between surgical procedures is very individualized and may depend on other factors.